jamescooke/flake8-aaa/README.rst

 * **Assert**: Check the object changed as expected, make claims about results and collaborating objects.

-This all sounds very abstract, so here's a simple example.
-It is a simple test on the behaviour of add ``+`` on two integers:
+This all sounds very abstract, so here's a simple example that follows the pattern - a simple test on the behaviour of add ``+``:

 .. code-block:: python